-In the world of business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.
+In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 But here’s the cold, hard truth: not everyone who calls themselves a leader actually has what it takes.